 The Central Bank has responsibility for all banks operating in Türkiye, including foreign banks.
-The Central Bank sets mandatory reserve levels for banks.
+The Central Bank sets mandatory reserve levels.
 In addition, each bank must provide the Central Bank, on a current basis, information adequate to permit off-site evaluation of its financial performance, including balance sheets, profit and loss accounts, board of directors' reports and auditor's reports.

 Pursuant to amendments introduced to the Banking Law in 2020, the Central Bank has been empowered to determine maximum interest rates for lending and deposit-taking activities of banks, as well as caps on fees, expenses and commissions charged by banks to their clients for any sort of activity.
-Furthermore, effective 1 January 2020, the Central Bank was designated as the payment and e-money services regulator in Türkiye, replacing the BRSA, in accordance with the Law on Payment Systems and Securities Settlement Systems, Payment Systems and Electronic Money Institutions No. 6493.